trozler/whereAmI/README.md

 ```

 ### Note on usage

-This script utilises a free api which allows for 3 requests per second.

 Lastly, if you are not connected to the internet, then well, you must be somewhere off the shoulder of Orion.